kai0722/iac-typst-template/template/main.typ

 ) <fig:optical-coordinate>

 Observation image synthesis in the algorithm is performed by convolving the true scene with the PSF obtained from the optical pupil.
 The PSF calculation is given in @eq:psf-calculation and @eq:psf-calculation-P.
 When the relative position and attitude of mirror satellite $q$ are shifted by $bold(delta)_q$, the point‑source image (e.g., a star) is simulated, and the corresponding pixel intensities are computed.
-The wavefront aberration of the synthetic‑aperture system is computed from $bold(delta)_q$, and the point‑source PSF $s$ is
+The wavefront aberration of the synthetic aperture system is computed from $bold(delta)_q$, and the point‑source PSF $s$ is

 #set math.equation(number-align: bottom)
 $